FreeMasen/rust-now/src/chapter_2.3.md

     }
 }
 ```
+$notes$
+Example 3
+- Same as previous, now with lifetime annotations
+- Lifetimes are provided like generic arguments
+  - though with a '
+$notes-end$

 $web-only$
 With this newly encoded lifetime information, the compiler now knows that `s1`, `s2` and the return value all need to live the same lifetime.